Claude Code Failure-Mode Cluster Tracker

 #624372026-05-260openPreToolUse hook not invoked after a static ask rule receives session-level approval (Axis 8)

-Operator-side defenses (1 of 4 axis-specific hooks shipped, 3 in design)
+Operator-side defenses (5 of 5 axis-specific hooks shipped)

 Upstream status